soldasim/BOSIP.jl/docs/src/index.md

 # BOLFI.jl

 BOLFI stands for "Bayesian Optimization Likelihood-Free Inference".
-BOLFI.jl provides a high-level algorithm, which uses Bayesian optimization-like procedure to solve likelihood-free inference problems.
+BOLFI.jl provides a general algorithm, which uses the Bayesian optimization procedure to solve simulation-based inference problems.
 The package is inspired by the papers [1,2,3], which explored the idea of using Bayesian optimization for solving LFI problems.

-Additionally, BOLFI.jl provides a method to solve likelihood-free sensor selection (LFSS) problems.
-This is a newly formulated problem based on LFI.

 The BOLFI method is based on Bayesian optimization.
-BOLFI.jl depends heavily on the BOSS.jl package which handles underlying Bayesian optimization.
+BOLFI.jl depends heavily on the BOSS.jl package which handles the underlying Bayesian optimization.
 As such, the [BOSS.jl documentation](https://soldasim.github.io/BOSS.jl/stable/) can also be a useful resource when working with BOLFI.jl.

 ## References